Just like adults, children and young people feel worried and anxious at times.

-“If you go into any school at exam time all the kids will be anxious but some may be so anxious that they don’t get into school that morning,” says Professor Stallard.
-“Some will sit in an exam and their mind freezes and they can’t get anything down on paper.
-This is when anxiety starts to interfere with what children need to do or would like to do in everyday life.”
+"For example, if you go into any school at exam time all the kids will be anxious but some may be so anxious that they don't get into school that morning," says Professor Stallard.

 Severe anxiety like this can harm children's mental and emotional wellbeing, affecting their self-esteem and confidence.
 They may become withdrawn and go to great lengths to avoid things or situations that make them feel anxious.

 What are the signs of anxiety in children?